 1,4-Dioxane

-The Remediation Standard Regulations do not contain numeric cleanup standards for emerging contaminants, but do require remediation using the procedures for Additional Polluting Substances (APS).
-Regulated parties and their environmental professionals should consider whether emerging contaminants are constituents of concern when evaluating Phase I information and test for those emerging contaminants where warranted.
+The Remediation Standard Regulations do not contain numeric cleanup standards for 1,4-dioxane, but do require remediation using the procedures for Additional Polluting Substances (APS).
+Regulated parties and their environmental professionals should consider whether 1,4-dioxane is a constituent of concern when evaluating Phase I information for a site and test for it where warranted.
 Doing so will help avoid uncertainty, audits, and further work in the future.
-If emerging contaminants are detected, please contact the Department in advance of submitting APS criteria approval to clarify any issues.
 APS criteria for 1,4-dioxane are available on the APS Fast Track form.

 • Associated with chlorinated solvent contamination